Skip to main content

 Tried: Apply the scramble function directly to each byte in the array instead of reversing its operation order.

-Calling scramble() again does not invert it - it applies the same permutation a second time, producing a doubly-scrambled result.
-Because the individual swaps are self-inverse but the sequence is not symmetric, you must apply the same swap operations in reversed order, not re-run scramble() from start to finish.
+Calling scramble() again does not invert it; it applies the same permutation a second time and leaves you doubly scrambled.
+The individual swaps are self-inverse but the sequence is not symmetric, so apply the same swaps in reversed order rather than re-running scramble().

 Tried: Use only the 0x55 / 0xAA adjacent-pair swap and ignore whether the Java code has additional switchBits calls.

-The Java scramble() typically chains multiple different bit-pair swaps (e.g. positions 0-1, then 2-3, then 4-5, then non-adjacent pairs).
-Implementing only one swap pattern leaves the other transpositions unaccounted for, producing characters that are partially unscrambled and mostly wrong.
-Read every switchBits() call in the source and replicate each one in reverse order.
+Java's scramble() usually chains several different bit-pair swaps: positions 0-1, then 2-3, then 4-5, then some non-adjacent pairs.
+Implement only one pattern and the rest go unaccounted for, leaving characters partly unscrambled and mostly wrong.
+Replicate every switchBits() call from the source, in reverse order.

 Learn more